-Comet 116P/Wild 4 is an object whose orbit brings it closer to the sun than Jupiter.
+116P/Wild 4 is a large comet whose orbit brings it closer to the sun than Jupiter.
 NASA JPL has not classified 116P/Wild 4 as potentially hazardous because its orbit does not bring it close to Earth.

 116P/Wild 4's orbit is 1.19 AU from Earth's orbit at its closest point.
 This means that there is an extremely wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.

 116P/Wild 4's orbit is determined by observations dating back to Oct.
 31, 2014.
 It was last officially observed on Aug.
 20, 2017.
 The IAU Minor Planet Center records 814 observations used to determine its orbit.

 The position of 116P/Wild 4 is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.